 - Not Much Escape

 - Missed Ult in Teamfight = ace

 - Have to Hit Poison to do Much Damage

 These are pretty basic as Doran's Ring is the classic start for mages with the AP, mana regeneration and health.
 Health Potion is necessary for sustain early game and always get trinkets!
 Boots are an option for someone with tones of skill shots you need to dodge like Ziggs.
 Sapphire Crystal is kind of an unusual start but you can use it to get an early Tear of the Goddess and start getting stacks.

 You need to grab your Tear of the Goddess as you need it to start spamming your spells and getting stacks to increase your mana pool.
 This item works great on Cassiopeia because you'll be spamming your Noxious Blast and Twin Fang a lot in lane to bully and last hit minions so you can get a ton of stacks in a hurry.

 I always try to get a quick Blasting Wand after my tear to get some early AP to keep up my harass and not fall behind.
 It can build into several of our final items so an early one is always good.

-If you didn't grab Boots of Speed to start then getting them early is also a must.
+If you didn't grab Boots to start then getting them early is also a must.
 Cassiopeia is slow and needs some movement speed to stay safe in mid so grab the basic boots now and upgrade later to Sorcerer's Shoes.